bleutzinn/grav-plugin-add-page-by-form/README.md

 BTW both modular pages are not required but are mentioned as they could be used to display a collection of draft and reviewed assignments.

-Then the 'Submit article for review' page (with slug `add-new-article`) full content (both frontmatter and content) could look like:
+Then the 'Submit assignment for review' page (with slug `submit-assignment`) full content (both frontmatter and content) could look like:

 ```
 ---
-title: 'Submit article for review'
+title: 'Submit assignment for review'
 template: form
 visible: true
 pageconfig: